 Pennsylvania Academy of the Fine Arts, Philadelphia, PA

-Awarded Franklin Watkins Grant
+Four Year Certificate and Awarded the Franklin Watkins Grant

 West Chester University, West Chester PA